APOEL V.C.: History

-Since then, the team had some good seasons with participation in 2003–04 CEV Top Teams Cup and 2004–05 CEV Cup, but without any title outcome.
-In the 2008–09 season APOEL relegated to the Second Division and suspended its activities due to financial difficulties.
-That was the first and only time which a team from APOEL multisport club was relegated.
+Following the turn of the 21st century, the team put together a string of good performances in the 2003–04 CEV Top Teams Cup and 2004–05 CEV Cup, but failed to win another title.
+After a poor performance in the 2008–09 season, APOEL was relegated to the Second Division and temporarily suspended its participation in the league due to financial difficulties.
+This was the first and only time a team from the APOEL Nicosia club has been relegated.

-In season 2012–13, the volleyball club of APOEL was reactivated and participated in the Cypriot Second Division.
-They became champions by winning all their league matches (15 wins out of 15 matches) and promoted to the Cypriot First Division for the 2013–14 season.
+Prior to the 2012–13 season, APOEL V.C. was reactivated and participated in the Cypriot Second Division.
+That year, they won the Second Division championship with a perfect 15-0 record, and earned a promotion to the Cypriot First Division in the 2013–14 season.